Pedro Varela

-Pedro José Varela Olivera (22 February 1837 – 1906) was a politician and member of the Uruguayan Colorado Party.
+Pedro José Varela Olivera (22 February 1837 – 1906) was a Uruguayan politician and member of the Colorado Party.
 He served as the President of Uruguay from January 1875 to March 1876, when he resigned under pressure from his minister of war.
 He was replaced by defense minister Lorenzo Latorre.

 He served as the President of the Senate of Uruguay in 1868 and 1873.